smc/Keraleeyam/README.md

-Keraleeyam Malayalam font.
+Keraleeyam is a Malayalam font designed by Hussain K. H. It is a bold style font in condensed form suitable for titles.

-Designed by Hussain KH and SMC.
+Keraleeyam font was originally designed in 2005.
+The current version of the font is based on comprehensive character set of traditional Malayalam script with many unique conjuncts.
+Latin glyphs were designed and added to match the malayalam sript style in 2015.

-Keraleeyam font was first designed as an ASCII font in 2005 and distributed with Rachana editor.
-This Unicode Keraleeyam font based on Rachana's exhaustive character set of traditional Malayalam Lipi is totally redesigned as a part of the Grant (2014-2015) received from India Foundation for the Arts, Bangalore under Arts Research and Documentation Programme.
-The font is dedicated to the environmental activism in Kerala.
+The font is maintained by Swathanthra Malayalam Computing project.
+Source code is available at https://gitlab.com/smc/keraleeyam